alialobidm/onchain-mcp/README.md

 ### Environment Setup

-Before using the server, set your Bankless API token:
+Before using the server, set your Bankless API token.
+For details on how to obtain your Bankless API token, head to https://docs.bankless.com/bankless-api/other-services/onchain-mcp

 ```bash
 export BANKLESS_API_TOKEN=your_api_token_here